Independent Study Abroad for JCU Degree Students

 Among the options for independent study abroad are all members of the Association of American International Colleges and Universities (AAICU), which have deep roots in their host countries and are therefore capable of bridging cultures and fostering dialogue among nations within the framework of the American liberal arts tradition.

 N.B.
-JCU also has Direct Exchange agreements with these universities, but if you are not accepted in the Direct Exchange program, you may always apply directly to these universities as an independent study abroad student.
+JCU also has Direct Exchange agreements with some of these universities, but if you are not accepted in the Direct Exchange program, you may always apply directly to these universities as an independent study abroad student.

 JCU students who are accepted to study abroad independently pay tuition and fees directly to the host university, according to the host university’s prices and policies.
 Students who need financial aid will have to apply for it directly with the host university, if available.